atrapashka/RACE/README.md

 - UIKit
 - Storyboard for Navigation between screens
 - FileManager, UserDefaults, GestureRecognizers
-- Extensions, Singletones and etc.
+- Extensions, Singletones and etc

 <h1 align="center">
   How it looks